alvinlicode/alvinlicode.github.io/_tabs/about.md

 text: hello
 ---

-I am a 3rd year electrical engineering student at the University of British Columbia who is interested in robotics and embedded systems.
+I am a 3rd year electrical engineering student at the University of British Columbia who is highly interested in pursuing a career in embedded systems.